CZ-NIC/fred-docs/Glossary.rst

       (`RFC 5730 <https://tools.ietf.org/html/rfc5730>`_)

    Public request
-      This is a request by an end user that is submitted directly to the Registry, e.g. a request for a transfer password or an enhanced security setting.
+      This is a request by a registrant that is submitted directly to the Registry, e.g. a request for a transfer password or an enhanced security setting.
 See also https://www.nic.cz/whois/publicrequest/